Equilibria in Network Constrained Energy Markets

-\begin{testexample} We consider a simplified model of the Italian power network shown in Fig. \ref{fig3} consisting of 22 markets (the nodes of the network) present in different regions of the country.
+We consider a simplified model of the Italian power network shown in Fig. \ref{fig3} consisting of 22 markets (the nodes of the network) present in different regions of the country.
 The blue nodes indicate the three main hubs (north, central north and central south parts of Italy).
 The topology of the network and the capacities of power lines are publicly available at \cite{org}.
-For sake of simplicity, we consider the same affine price function for all markets and the same quadratic cost function for all producers: $P_j=\alpha-\beta d_j$ for $1 \le j \le m$ (measured in Euros (\euro) per Mega Watts-hour (MWh)) and $C_i=\theta q_i^2$ for $1 \le i \le n$ (measured in Euros).
-Although this assumptions are of course not realistic for a real power network, it will help us isolate the specific effect of capacity bottlenecks on price differences without mixing it up with other effects due to a mismatch between the parameters characterizing the utilities of the producers.
+We consider the market maker utility $w$ to be equal to the Marshallian welfare \eqref{eq2}.
+For sake of simplicity, we consider the same affine price function for all markets and the same quadratic cost function for all producers: $P_j=\alpha-\beta d_j$ for $1 \le j \le m$ (measured in Euros (\euro) per Mega Watts-hour (MWh)) and $\cost_i=\theta q_i^2$ for $1 \le i \le n$ (measured in Euros).
+Although these assumptions are of course not realistic for a real power network, it will help us isolate the specific effect of capacity bottlenecks on price differences without mixing it up with other effects due to a mismatch between the parameters characterizing the utilities of the producers.
 We consider a total of 31 producers that supply energy to the network and the number of producers for each market is indicated by the red digit next to each market.
 The capacity for each line is indicated as the weight of the corresponding link and is measured in Mega Watts (MW).
 For the demand and cost functions, we choose the following values: $\alpha =120 \frac{\text{\euro}}{\text{MWh}}, \beta = 0.04 \frac{\text{\euro}}{\text{MWh}^2} $ and $\theta=0.01 \frac{\text{\euro}}{\text{MWh}^2}$.

 {{Italian power network with line capacities measured in MW.}}